 This fall, I asked my e-mail subscribers to share their daily routines with me.
 More than 60 of them did, and I’ve studied their responses to find how and when others manage their homes.
 In comparing all of their daily routines, I found 7 common housekeeping trends:

-1. Many people tend to do some kind of work first thing in the morning.
+1. Most people tend to do some kind of work first thing in the morning.

 Whether it involves making the bed, starting a load of laundry, or emptying a clean dishwasher while coffee is brewing, some homemakers do some kind of small chore around the house in the first hour of their day.

 2. If you’re at home, work around the house happens throughout the day.

 - Retirees with much more free time have daily cleaning routines in place and certain days to clean certain things.

 - Stay-at-home moms with babies and toddlers tend to fit in housework around their children’s daily schedules.

 - Women who work from home and homeschooling moms fit in little chores (like switching over laundry) during lulls in their day.

 Much of the homemaking done at this time involves running errands, starting supper preparation, laundry, picking up around the house, vacuuming and dishes.